SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 In a few cases, linear steering even outperforms LoRA (learning an adapter on every Linear module) with the same rank, and occasionally out-performs SFT using full rank!
 This shows there are situations where steering is a better choice than fine-tuning.

 What is surprising about these results is that linear steering is performing better than non-linear steering.
-Non-linear steering is not necessarially more expressive than linear steering (with the same rank), and for these tasks, it seems to be that the steering really is linear-like, validating the choice in ReFT.
+Non-linear steering is not necessarily more expressive than linear steering (with the same rank), and for these tasks, it seems to be that the steering really is linear-like, validating the choice in ReFT.
 In this situation, it would be better to let the steering have more rank as a pure linear model rather than with some non-linearity messing with this structure.

 Now compare this to some larger, 4B-parameter models: